-Starting of the metro mode of transport on 24th December 2002 has been the biggest boon for the Delhiites.
+Starting of the metro mode of transport on 24 December 2002 has been the biggest boon for the Delhiites.
 In my memory and opinion, there is nothing more powerful and impactful in this millennium that has positively touched lives of common public than the starting of the Delhi Metro service.
 We gather that the project was first considered decades back but due to reasons better known to the politicians of the day, it never took off and did not see the light of the day back then.
 At this juncture, some of us as well as the older generation had begun losing hope of ever being lucky to ride a metro train service in Delhi in our lifetime just like in other mega cities of the world including London, New York and Singapore.
 Then as if by some divine intervention and good foresight of our politicians, our wait came to an end and consequently, the work on the Delhi metro started in late 1990s and first metro line got operational in 2002.
 Since then it has been more than seventeen years that we have been utilising its services in Delhi.
-Starting with a single corridor route, the Delhi metro has today expanded to many more corridors that has made it possible to reach even the far-flung areas of the city, thus bringing them closer to the heart of Delhi.
+Starting with a single corridor route, the Delhi metro has today expanded to many more corridors that has redefined the way we travel.
+The Delhi Metro has brought even the far flung areas closer to the heart of Delhi.
+All thanks to it that a common person can now actually travel in style, faster safer and in cost effective manner.

 We often read in the newspapers about rising number of vehicles on the city roads that busts all charts hitting the roof.
 Consequently, the average speed of movement of road traffic has drastically reduced and the average time it takes to travel even a small distance within the city has increased inordinately.
-Don’t we often rue about spending hours driving on the roads thus wasting their precious time as well as denting our health to no end.
-The time we spend driving could have been invested in some productive activity like a salubrious morning walks that could have boosted our health or indulging in a hobby.
+Don’t we often rue about spending hours driving on the roads thus wasting our precious time as well as denting our health to no end.
+The time we spend driving could have been invested in some productive activity like salubrious morning walks that could have boosted our health or indulging in a hobby.
 The ride on the road proves tiring and debilitating, particularly for those travelling in their personal vehicles such as two and four wheelers.
 In this scenario, the metro service has come like an angel offering much needed relief, saving time and effort coupled with an elevated degree of convenience and comfort.
 Another noteworthy feature is that the cost of travel has greatly reduced thus making it financially prudent for anyone opting for metro rather than using his or her personal mobility mode.
 It has now become quite easy as well as convenient to give up our cars and bikes.
 So, those who still use their personal vehicles and tender flimsy reasons for not giving them up; do this out of their stubbornness, unwillingness to give up their love for cars and bikes and insensitivity towards the environment.
-By doing so, they compromise their own health and endanger their own lives more than anyone else’s.
+By doing so, they endanger their own lives as well as compromise the health of everyone else.

 [ Also Read: Wrongly parked car ]